DanGLVK/SMMG/README.md

 ## 6. Native lmkd Properties

 These properties are primarily read and processed directly by Samsung's native `lmkd` binary.
 Unlike `ro.slmk.*` properties parsed in Java, these govern the low-level trigger conditions in the memory management daemon itself.

+> [!NOTE]
+> The discovery and functional verification of the `ro.slmk.base_swaptotal` 75% swap-exhaustion policy were made through empirical analysis of system logs, not by AI static analysis.

 | Property | Description |
 | :--- | :--- |